mcilloni/mcilloni.github.io/_posts/2023-10-25-install-arch-on-usb.md

     [..]
    ```

-   Afterwards, add the relevant module to the MODULES array in `/etc/mkinitcpio.conf`, and regenerate the initrd.
+   Afterwards, add the relevant module(s) to the `MODULES` array in `/etc/mkinitcpio.conf`, and regenerate the initrd.

 2. The kernel command line is incorrect.
 The initrd either has the wrong device set, or the kernel is not receiving the correct parameters.

    This happens either due to a bad `root` or `zfs` line in `/etc/kernel/cmdline`, or because a bootloader or firmware are passing spurious arguments to the UKI.

    Double check that the `root` or `zfs` line in `/etc/kernel/cmdline` is correct.
-Some bootloaders such as rEFInd support automatic discovery of bootable files on ESPs; it may be that the bootloader is wrongly assuming the UKI is a EFISTUB-capable kernel image and passing incorrect flags instead.
+Some bootloaders such as _rEFInd_ support automatic discovery of bootable files on ESPs; it may also be that the bootloader is wrongly assuming the UKI is a EFISTUB-capable kernel image and passing incorrect flags instead.

    In any case, ascertain that the kernel is actually receiving the correct parameters by running